UPPMAX/R-python-julia-matlab-HPC/docs/common/parallel.rst

                 print("Time spent parallel: %.2f sec" % (endtime-starttime))

-         First load the modules ``ml GCCcore/10.3.0 Python/3.9.5`` and then run the script with the command  ``python sleep.py`` to use 4 processes.
+         First load the modules ``ml GCCcore/11.2.0 Python/3.9.6`` and then run the script with the command  ``srun -A "your-project" -n 1 -c 4 -t 00:05:00 python sleep.py`` to use 4 processes.

       .. tab:: Julia